Skip to Main Content

 EMPLID

 Each student is issued a student ID number called an EMPLID.
 The EMPLID is assigned by the CUNYfirst system once the student’s record is created in that system.
-This ID number will be associated with the student’s record throughout his or her career at CUNY.
-Most transactions, documents and forms will require the student to submit this number for identification purposes.
+This ID number will be associated with the student’s record throughout their career at CUNY.
+Most transactions, documents, and forms will require the student to submit this number for identification purposes.

 Change of name

-A change of name must be made in person, with supporting documentation, in the Office of the Registrar or the Enrollment Services Center.
-The form is available under the “My Info” tab on the BC WebCentral portal.
-Change-of-name requests must be substantiated with a photo ID with the new name as well as a marriage certificate, United States passport, or court order.
+A change of name must be submitted with supporting documentation by email to the Enrollment Services Center, 102 West Quad Center.
+Name change requests must be substantiated with a photo ID with the new name as well as a marriage certificate, U.S. passport, or court order.

 Change of address

-Students may change their address on CUNYfirst via Student Self-Service for many different types of addresses such as mailing or local.
-Change requests for permanent addresses, however, must be filed at the Enrollment Services Center.
-Students may access a Change of Address Form on the BC WebCentral portal.
+Students may change their address in their CUNYfirst Student Center for many different types of addresses such as mailing or local.
+Change requests for permanent addresses, however, must be submitted to the Office of the Registrar after completing the Personal Data Change Request form.